 Friday, December 23, 2011

 Christhmas Quake Swarm focus.
-Sunny Friday afternoon 23.12.11, Xmas Quake Swarm day, Leah woke up saying, "I've been expecting another quake for days.
+Sunny Friday afternoon 23.12.11, Xmas Quake-Swarm day.
+Leah woke up saying, "I've been expecting another quake for days.
 Just dreamt of a quake."
-She was right.
+She was right!
 We wanted to complete Xmas shopping before last day madness.
-We drove to Northlands, avoided Northlands Mall, as it spooked me after quakes & continued to nearby Verkerks to buy Xmas meat: salamis, steaks, ham, mutton.
+We drove to Northlands & avoided Northlands Mall as it spooked me after quakes.
+We went to nearby Verkerks to buy Xmas meat: salamis, steaks, ham, mutton.

-I wanted to show Leah the "new" central library, Peterborough St, recently opened post quakes.
+I wanted to show Leah the "new" central library, Peterborough St, `which recently opened post-quakes.
 I'd visited it the day after opening & Leah wanted to borrow books & DVDs for the festive season.
-We anticipated visiting the library, before shopping at Pak 'n Save, Moorhouse Ave.
+We anticipated visiting the library before shopping at Pak 'n Save, Moorhouse Ave.

-Peterborough St: Soon after our library arrival, 1.58pm the M5.8 quake hit.
+Peterborough St: Soon after our library arrival, at 1.58pm the M5.8 quake hit!
 Leah was near the front door looking for DVDs.
 She dived under a table.
-I was at the newspaper section, furthest from the exit sliding door.
+I was at the newspaper section furthest from the exit sliding-door.

 23.12.11.
 Public Library, newspaper section, Peterborough St, during a quake swarm

-People's reaction in quakes: Those I could see all froze.
+People's reaction in the quakes: Those I could see all froze.
 The man next to me sat reading a paper.
-An Asian man stood up, staring at me while I stared at him.
-Elderly couple at a nearby table sat frozen in their seats.
+An Asian man stood up staring at me while I stared at him.
+An elderly couple at a nearby table sat frozen in their seats.

 23.12.11.
 The Press of the day, Public Library, Peterborough St, during a quake swarm

-Others were frozen by the sliding door entrance & digital BORROW tables.
-I snapped a ceiling panel & pink batt, fallen by a table.
-My camera flash galvanized others, like snapping my fingers before hypnotised eyes.
-No one panicked.
-All shocked, standing around, or seated, dazed.
+Others were frozen by the sliding-door entrance & BORROW-machines.
+I snapped a ceiling-panel & pink-batt fallen by a table.
+My camera-flash galvanized others like snapping my fingers before hypnotised eyes.
+No-one panicked.
+All were shocked, standing around, or seated, dazed.

 23.12.11.
 Man escaping Public Library, Peterborough St, after the M5.8 quake, during a quake swarm

-Smiley librarians helped people at BORROW machines.
+Smiley librarians helped people at BORROW-machines.
 Leah looked for DVDs.
-Manager strode from his office, looking worried, saw everyone calm, so wandered around.
+A manager strode from his office looking worried & saw everyone calm, so he wandered around.

 23.12.11.
 Fallen ceiling panel & pink batt, straight after the M5.8 quake, Public Library, Peterborough St

 A big man stood frozen, smiling.
-Took a while for his 1 000 yard stare to dissolve.
-Others stayed seated on couches & at computer tables.
-Only one bloke skedaddled out the front door.
+It took a while for his 1 000 yard stare to dissolve.
+Others stayed seated on couches & at computer-tables.
+Only one bloke skedaddled out the front sliding-door.

 23.12.11.
 Quake shocked public & staff, by just fallen ceiling panel, M5.8 quake, Public Library, Peterborough St

-Leah & I were in the "new" central library for about 8 minutes & 4 quakes.
-Later I saw only 2 of the quakes recorded by GeoNet, the other 2, always remembered by us.
+Leah & I were in the "new" central library for about eight minutes & four quakes.
+Later I saw only two of those quakes recorded by GeoNet, the other two would always remembered by us!

 23.12.11.
 Quake shocked public & staff, soon after M5.8 & M5.3 quake swarm, incl 2 more quakes, all within 8 minutes, Public Library, Peterborough St

-An aftershock hit, I grabbed a metal RETURNS shelving, shaking wildly.
+An aftershock hit.
+I grabbed a metal RETURNS shelving which was shaking wildly.
 If I'd dropped for shelter the shelving would've fallen on me.
 A file flew off nearby.
-No one else left the library, safer inside.
+No one else left the library.
+It was safer inside.

 23.12.11.
 Fallen file from shelf, Public Library, Peterborough St, after M5.8 quake & M5.3 quake swarm, incl 2 more quakes, all within 8 minutes.

-While Leah operated the BORROW machine for her DVD's, another quake hit.
+While Leah operated the BORROW-machine for her DVD's another quake hit!
 She dived under the machine.
-I grabbed it for support while the library shook a 4th time in 8 minutes.
-Borrowed time.
+I grabbed it for support while the library shook a fourth time in eight minutes.
+Borrowed time1

-Leah & an old lady looked for books in the fiction section, Leah standing under roof, air-conditioning pipes.
+Leah & an old lady looked for books in the fiction section, Leah standing under roof air-conditioning pipes.
 "Time to go!"
 I said.
 "This place is too bloody dangerous!"
-We left, others stayed in the library, opposite the Feb 22 Killer Quake trashed Convention Centre.
+We left while others stayed in the library opposite the 22 February 2011 Quake ruined Convention Centre.

-Post quake boffins liked telling people what to do, what not to do in quakes: DROP COVER HOLD.
-When was it safe to leave a building during a quake swarm?
-When does a quake swarm end?
+Post-quake boffins liked telling people what to do & what not to do in quakes: DROP COVER HOLD.
+When was it safe to leave a building during a quake-swarm?
+When does a quake-swarm end?
 When was a quake an aftershock?
 When was an aftershock a quake?
-Academic when quakes struck.
-We didn't stay in the quaking library to see if it held up, or collapsed in a 5th quake.
+Academic twaddle!
+We didn't stay in the library to see if it held up, or if it collapsed in a fifth quake.
 Whatever we did was luck.
 No DROP COVER HOLD for us.
-We skedaddled.
+We skedaddled!

 23.12.11.
 Liquefaction water, soon after M5.8 & M5.3 quakes, Packe St